-In addition, he is a member of the Executive Board of the European Academy of Food Engineering (EAFE), a member of the Industrial Advisory Board of the École Polytechnique Fédérale de Lausanne (EPFL), and Vice President of the Swiss Food & Nutrition Valley.
+In addition, he is a member of the Executive Board of the European Academy of Food Engineering, member of the University Councils of Hamburg and Stuttgart and Vice President of the Swiss Food & Nutrition Valley.

-Stefan Palzer was Chairman of the Board of the European Master in Food Technology between 2007 and 2013.
+Until 2018, Stefan Palzer was Chairman of the Board of the European Master in Food Technology.
 In 2018, he was conferred the title "Fellow" by the International Union of Food Science and Technology (IUFOST).